Writing in the Sciences and Engineering

 Theses and Dissertations

-Policies and procedures for UCLA thesis and dissertation preparation and filing: This PDF file contains all the official details about preparation and submission of a thesis or dissertation so that it will be accepted by the UCLA Library and Graduate Division.
-A necessary document, so read it carefully!
-You should also consider attending a presentation at the library early in the quarter you plan on filing, which presents much of the information in the PDF.
-Meeting schedule.
+UCLA Thesis and Dissertation Filing Requirements: This PDF file contains all the official details about preparation and submission of a thesis or dissertation so that it will be accepted by the UCLA Division of Graduate Education.
+Read it carefully!
+You should also attend a filing workshop, which presents much of the information in the PDF, before you plan to file (we recommend attending the quarter before you plan to file), so keep an eye on the workshop schedule.

 Dissertations: This page, from the UNC Chapel Hill Writing Center, offers suggestions for managing and successfully completing the dissertation process.
 It focuses more on lifestyle and psychological issues than writing tips, but these may be more of a challenge for dissertation writers than the research and writing themselves!